 First Amendment Awards and Event

-Sean Young is the 2025 honoree for the First Amendment Award.
-Young, owner of Leavitt’s Bakery in Conway, was nominated for his pursuit of First Amendment rights in a lawsuit filed over a student-painted mural on the bakery.
-A judge ruled in Young’s favor earlier this year.
+First Amendment Award: Sean Young, owner of Leavitt’s Bakery in Conway, was nominated for his pursuit of First Amendment rights in a successful lawsuit filed over a student-painted mural on the bakery.
+Watch Sean’s story

-Melanie Plenda, director of the Granite State News Collaborative, is receiving the School’s Quill & Ink Award.
-This award, which is not given every year, is reserved to honor those who have made significant contributions to the education of Granite Staters about the First Amendment.
+Quill & Ink Award: Melanie Plenda, director of the Granite State News Collaborative, was honored for her significant contributions to the education of Granite Staters about the First Amendment.
+Watch Melanie’s story

-Our Keynote Speaker is Jake Sullivan, who served as U.S. National Security Advisor under President Joe Biden, himself a past Loeb School speaker.
+Our Keynote Speaker was Jake Sullivan, who served as U.S. National Security Advisor under President Joe Biden, himself a past Loeb School speaker.
 He was director of policy under President Barack Obama before serving then-Vice President Biden in a national security role.
-A graduate of Yale Law, Sullivan is a faculty member of Harvard Kennedy School and resides in Concord with his wife, U.S. Rep. Maggie Goodlander.
+Watch Jake’s keynote address

 2024 The Rochester Voice